Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ╰───┴───────────┴────────────────────╯
 ```

-This issue however does not have reactions at alls.
+This issue, however, does not have reactions at all.

 ```nu {4}
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url